-In addition, there were other unanswered questions: Why was a study showing significant improvements through the lower-cost construction of passing lanes discarded?
-Why did WisDOT ignore the lack of evidence showing that lane expansion would reduce the number of traffic fatalities?
+In addition, there were other unanswered questions: Why was a study that showed passing lanes creating significant improvements at a lower-cost discarded?
+Why did WisDOT acknowledge the lack of evidence showing that lane expansion would reduce the number of traffic fatalities?
 Why did officials fail to acknowledge that increasing lanes might exacerbate accidents during icy conditions?

-1000 Friends of Wisconsin prevailed in this litigation.
-A federal District Court ordered WisDOT to hold new public hearings and to justify the methodology it used to calculate traffic projections.
+1000 Friends prevailed in this litigation.
+A federal District Court ordered WisDOT hold new public hearings and justify the methodology it used to calculate traffic projections.
 The project was halted until the EIS was completed and evaluated.

-On May 9, Gov. Evers held a press conference near his hometown of Plymouth to announce that 20 years after its unorthodox incorporation into the 1999 state budget, construction to expand all of Highway 23 into a four-lane divided highway would begin.
-Please note construction is starting prior to the passage of this highly contentious budget.
+On May 9, Gov. Evers held a press conference near his hometown of Plymouth to announce that 20 years after its unorthodox incorporation into the 1999 state budget, construction to expand Highway 23 into a four-lane divided highway would begin.
+Construction started prior to the passage of a highly contentious budget.

 That decision is questionable on a number of fronts.
 According to Wisconsin Act 59 (2015-2017 Wisconsin state budget), $19,400,000 was to be reserved for construction work along State Highway 23.
 HOWEVER, the statute also mandated that if available funds were not used for construction by Jan.
 1, 2019, those funds would become available for other projects.

-Given the dire need across the state for funding the maintenance of below-standard existing roadways, it would seem that the intent of Act 59 would be to ensure that the governor consulted with the Legislature over the most pressing needs for the highway expenditures.
-Instead, the governor appropriated the funds for Highway 23, four months after the deadline for using the funds on Highway 23 had passed.
+It would seem that the intent of Act 59 would be to ensure that the governor consulted with the Legislature over the most pressing needs for the highway expenditures.
+Instead, the governor appropriated the funds for Highway 23, four months after the exclusive deadline for using the funds on Highway 23 had passed.
+Given the dire need across the state for the maintenance of existing below-standard roadways, this seems imprudent.

-All of these issues were known when the decision was made to go ahead with Highway 23 expansion.
-A LAB audit of the State Highway Program clearly laid out the deficiencies.
-Yet this administration decided to push forward knowing that funding to complete the project has not been secured.
-In addition, the administration ignored: the warning signs of a funding crisis; the recent history of fiscal mismanagement; the unmet funding needs of projects already underway; the needs throughout the state system and for local roadways in serious disrepair
+All of these issues were known when the decision was made to go ahead with Highway 23’s expansion.
+The LAB audit of the State Highway Program clearly laid out the deficiencies.
+Yet this administration decided to push forward knowing that funding to complete the project had not been secured.
+In addition, the administration ignored the warning signs of a funding crisis, the recent history of fiscal mismanagement, the unmet funding needs of projects already underway, and the needs throughout the state system for local roadways in serious disrepair.

-The project must be immediately shut down until a funding solution is established to finish incomplete projects and to meet the state’s existing maintenance needs and incomplete projects.
-To start a new project without first addressing these needs is fiscal management at its worst.
+Highway 23 must be immediately shut down until a funding solution is established to finish incomplete projects and to meet the state’s existing maintenance needs.
+To start an entirely new project without first addressing these existing needs is fiscal management at its worst.
 Knowing there is a better, less expensive alternative makes this decision even more distressing.

 As long as we continue to overspend on questionable highway projects, our communities will continue to be shortchanged.
 Many pressing issues have been ignored in favor of highway expansion, including local road maintenance and developing transportation alternatives like public transit, and non-motorized transportation that have attracted young people and new businesses to other states.

 Time for Leadership

-With that in mind, it is irresponsible at this time to launch a major new highway project that affects a relatively small number of drivers without first prioritizing all of our transportation needs, considering all of the alternatives, and establishing a dedicated source of transportation funding.
-And we can’t undertake expensive new projects such as widening Highway 23 when more cost-efficient alternatives are available.
+With that in mind, it is irresponsible at this time to launch a major new highway project that affects a relatively small number of drivers without first prioritizing all of our transportation needs, while considering all of the alternatives.
+We can’t undertake expensive new projects such as widening Highway 23 when more cost-efficient alternatives are available.